 Our goal at Paleo Plan is to make eating and living Paleo as easy and affordable as possible for you.
-For that reason, we’ve created a weekly meal plan subscription service and a couple of ebooks to help make eating Paleo easier for you.
+For that reason, we’ve created a weekly Paleo diet meal plan service and a couple of Paleo Books to help make eating Paleo easier for you.
 And to make exercising and getting fit simple and affordable, we created PaleoFit.

 - Max Shippee, Fitness Guru and CrossFit 1440 Owner

 - Jason Glaspey, Founder of Paleo Plan

 - Molly Pearl, Recipe & Meal Plan Creator

 I am a Registered and Licensed Dietitian with a Masters of Arts Degree in Applied Physiology.
 After receiving my Bachelor’s degree in American Studies from Rutgers University, I went back to school and turned my intense interest in food into a career.
 I completed my course requirements at Hunter College of the City of New York, an internship at Harlem Hospital, and I passed the RD exam.
 I topped off my education at Teacher’s College of Columbia University.

 I spent many years working in clinical and community settings as a traditional dietitian before discovering and adopting a Paleo/Primal lifestyle.
 With growing awareness of the evidence mounting against the efficacy of mainstream nutrition principles and the obvious signs of decline in the health status of children and adults including myself, I walked into my local CrossFit, went Paleo and changed my life.